 Verify your site name

 ACP > General > Board configuration > Board settings.
 Verify that the Site name field is filled in.
 Some administrators will blank this out because they don’t want it to appear on their style, as they have substituted a logo for their site name.
 This is a mistake because outgoing emails, such as email notifications are not distinct.
-They look like spam because your site name is not in the subject.
+This causes them to look like spam because many emails use a same generic subject, a trigger for many spam emails.
 These emails will often be blocked from being sent at all, or placed in a spam folder if they are received by the recipient.
 If necessary, you can edit the overall_header.html file in your style’s template folder to hide or remove the site name.
 (Purge the cache afterward for the change to take effect.)

 Verify your web host’s email policies

 Since most phpBB forums are on shared servers, it’s important to know what limits there are if any for sending out emails.
 This can often be found buried in the host’s knowledge base, but sometimes it takes a support ticket to know exactly what policies apply.
 Based on this information you can tune phpBB’s emailing algorithm to match your web host’s policies.
 Policies often have constraints like:

 - Only X emails can be sent over Y minutes or hours and/or